 Required prior to admission to the nursing program:

 - Applicants will successfully complete and pass a comprehensive background check.
-Renton Technical College has hired a third party vendor to complete this service for the nursing program.
-Applicants will be able to complete the background check requirements through the Castlebranch web site.
+Renton Technical College has hired a third-party vendor to complete this service for the nursing program.
+Applicants will be able to complete the background check requirements through the CastleBranch web site.

 - The background check will include the following: Social Security Administration (SSA) identity validation; criminal history for seven years; Fraud and Abuse Control Information Systems (FACIS); Office of Inspector General (OIG); General Services Administration (GSA); warrants, arrests; sex offender; child kidnapper registry; Office of Foreign Assets Control (OFAC); and State of Washington background verification.

-- The Washington Board of Nursing Statues and Regulations defines “passing a background check” to include “no criminal convictions.”
+- The Washington Board of Nursing Statutes and Regulations defines “passing a background check” to include “no criminal convictions.”
 If you have a history of criminal convictions, please speak to a counselor prior to admission.